Media monitoring best practice: 5 key considerations

 Historically, it was the Communications team’s responsibility to split up and re-send different parts of the monitoring across the business, depending on their requirements.
 A not inconsiderable additional resource cost for an already stretched department.

 Better content filtering now enables greater customisation of monitoring at a department and even a user level.
-This is a great way of making monitoring work for the whole business and is something your monitoring provider should be offering as standard.
+This is a great way of making monitoring work for the whole business.

 Real-time alerts have become a staple of Communications’ crisis tool kit, enabling the department to respond swiftly to any emerging issues before they escalate.